Picaazi/KidSat/README.md

 DinoV2 is a model that can be used for a range of computer vision tasks.
 It is created by Facebook and trained on millions of images.
 It can take varying size images as an input, although ideally all images should be the same size.
 We can finetune this model on additional images.

 The model is trained in two stages.
 First we finetune the Dino model alone.
 The input to our model is a satellite image for a cluster.
-And the target data is either [the proportion of children who have lost a mother, ... lost a father], or this vector + the 99 dimension child poverty vector from the KidSat project.
+And the target data is either the proportion of children who have lost a mother and the proportion of children who have lost a father, or it's this vector combined with the 99 dimension child poverty vector from the KidSat project.
 Then we add a ridge regression layer to the end of our Dino model, which will only output 1 value, orphanhood.
 This ridge regression layer is trained using the satellite imagery and the proportion of orphans in each cluster.
 One model is trained on each fold.

 To finetune the dino model we run the following command for all 5 of the folds:
 ```